 What?
-About mail armour and chain mail
+About mail armor and chainmail

 For people with a lot of money and only a little time, it is a good compromise to buy rings.
-Consider, that you usually have to sort out about 10% of the rings.
-That way you can build the mail armour of your choice.
+Consider, that you usually have to sort out up to 40% of the rings.
+That way you can build the mail armor of your choice.
 Yet you won’t experience the joy of experimenting with ring production.
 Little is known about the exact methods and tools of medieval and ancient mail makers.
 So there is a big playground for experimental archaeology.
 If you take this path, you get rewarded with light and strong rings.
 They exceed the quality of machine-made rings and get closest to historical ones.
 This site is also meant to give you some help with that.

 How?
-About electric drills and hand driven cranks
+About electric drills and hand-driven cranks

 To be honest: Although mail armor still has its application as protection for butchers or special forces, our motivation is enthusiasm for history.
 Thus the priority is to make our creations as accurate as possible to historic originals.
 Nevertheless, in the process of achieving this, modern tools and methods should not be excluded.
 By using them, we can learn and build faster.
 We use modern annealed wire for example, although knowing, that it doesn’t contain slag as medieval wire did.
 If we would smelt all the iron ourselves, we wouldn’t have finished a single mail shirt until today.